Behavioural Atlas

 Learning curve and technical growth

-Three.js introduced a new layer of thinking for me - it was in equal parts both fun and frustrating learning the mechanics.
-I learnt about rendering performance, lighting, object instancing, and text labels in 3D space.
-As just one example of an optimisation difficulty, at first, every node that was hovered would trigger a state update that re-rendered the entire graph, causing significant lag.
-I had to implement a custom hover system that only updates the hovered node and its directly connected nodes, which required a deeper understanding of both React rendering and Three.js object management.
+Three.js was equal parts fun and frustrating to learn, covering rendering performance, lighting, and how objects and text behave in 3D space.
+One early problem was that hovering over any node re-rendered the entire graph and caused noticeable lag, so I built a custom hover system that only updates the hovered node and its neighbours, which took a much deeper understanding of both React rendering and Three.js.

 What this project represents

-Architecturally, I wanted it to reflect deliberate planning, and so the system was designed to expand indefinitely without structural rewrites which meant that every addition had to slot into an existing classification.
-It is both a knowledge map and a design exercise in scalable relational systems and I hope that it can continue to expand as I continue to learn more about behaviour.
+The system was built to grow indefinitely without rewrites, so every addition slots into the existing classification.
+It is both a knowledge map and a design exercise, and I hope it keeps expanding as I learn more about behaviour.

 Built with